 Let’s look at hobby as a word though – described as a regular activity frequently engaged in for leisure and or enjoyment.
 The difference of course to someone like me is down to the level of dedication l award to it with my free time.
 I often ask if there is a significant distinction between intense hobbyists to a Spectrumites’ intense fixations?

-I don’t just game, l am a hard core gamer l really get into it by immersing my very soul into the life essence of the game itself, l have to live the experience.
-Anybody can watch a film, but l collect films and have a good many titles and all listed into desk top directories by actor.
-But l then learn all the films they are in, and can name their co-stars.
+When l used to game with WoW, I didn’t just game, l was a hard core gamer l really get into it by immersing my very soul into the life essence of the game itself, l have to live the experience.
+Anybody can watch a film, but l collected films and had a good many titles and all listed into desk top directories by actor.
+But l then learned all the films they are in, and can name their co-stars.
 I have an eclectic musical taste and will happily listen to Arabic and Chinese alongside everything from house to trance and beyond.
-And l love to read, with a target of around 50 books per year whereas most people struggle to read perhaps 2, if that.
+And l love to read, with a target of around 50 books per year whereas most non-readers struggle to read perhaps 2, if that.

 Everyone has hobbies – this l readily accept – and yet the difference between the autistic hobbyist and others is this one main phrase ‘focus’ and specifically ‘clearly defined intensity’.
 Anyone can do any hobby, its simple – except most people don’t absorb it into their very life essence.
 I will ‘do it to death’.
 I will live, breathe, eat, and shit that hobby to the point that l have at times a complete contempt for it, and then it will be spat out!
 Of course that falls heavily into the arena of ‘lack of moderation’ as well, another struggle.

 If the subject has some real content to it, in so far as diversifications then there is an excellent chance that the interest could remain in my life for years and years – like World of Warcraft did.
 That’s the difference and trust me when l say, it’s a huge difference to just another having a hobby they love.